 Tilbury Phase 2 LNG Expansion project

 For more than 50 years, the Tilbury liquefied natural gas (LNG) facility has been at the heart of BC’s energy system, providing natural gas on the coldest days of the year.
-Now we’re planning to expand our facility to meet increasing demand for liquefied natural gas (LNG) into the future and help us reach our target to reduce our customers’ greenhouse gas emissions 30 per cent by 2030.
+Now we’re planning to expand our facility to meet increasing demand for liquefied natural gas (LNG).
+It’s one more way we’re transforming BC’s energy future and supporting the CleanBC Roadmap to 2030.

 About this project

 LNG is natural gas that has been cooled to -162°C, becoming a clear, non-toxic and non-flammable liquid.
 We use LNG to supplement the Lower Mainland gas supply when you need it most – on days of high demand like when the temperature drops.

 The Tilbury Phase 2 LNG Expansion project will improve the resiliency of the gas system – ensuring we have the natural gas supply our customers need in the event of an emergency.
 It will also help us advance LNG as a marine fuel or meet demand from overseas customers.
 The project will include the construction of:

 - a new storage tank that can hold up to 142,400 cubic metres of LNG, which would increase Tilbury’s current storage capacity approximately 2.5 times

 - a new liquefaction unit with capacity of up to 2.5 million tonnes per year to produce LNG for marine fuelling or overseas export